-While the natural beauty of its deserts and coastline are undeniable, unfortunately safety in the region is almost constantly in question.
+While the natural beauty of its deserts and coastline are undeniable, unfortunately safety in the region is constantly in question.

 In early 2011 Mauritanian security forces prevented a car bombing in Nouakchott and in mid 2010 three people were wounded in an attempted suicide bombing in Nema.